 Strawberry Rhubarb Filling

-- 2 cups strawberries diced, fresh or frozen* (see notes below for frozen)
+- 2 cups strawberries diced, fresh or frozen* (not thawed)

-- 2 cups rhubarb diced, fresh or frozen* (see notes below for frozen)
+- 2 cups rhubarb diced, fresh or frozen (not thawed)

 - ½ cup light brown sugar packed